bastienbot/laravel-set-lang/README.md

 # Infos
 This package is only compatible with Laravel 5.1+
 This package has two purposes :
-* setting by **default** the language to the client browser language
+* Setting by **default** the language to the client browser language.
+Fallback language is english
-* providing routes and a service provider to set the user's language choice in a **cookie** and retrieve it on load Fallback language is english
+* Providing routes and a service provider to set the user's language choice in a **cookie** and retrieve it on load

 # Usage
 * Go to you Laravel project folder in your favorite terminal